-We also welcome inquiries from wholesale retailers and restoration trade partners.
-Contact us to learn more about our wholesale and trade partner programs by email or call our office at (401) 954-9431.
+We also welcome inquiries from wholesale retailers and restoration professionals.
+Contact us to learn more about our wholesale and Trade Professional programs by email or call our office at (401) 954-9431.

 The Owner – Justin Smith